 The GS1 Company Prefix

-The first and most important step here is to obtain a GS1 Company Prefix.
+Your first and most important step is to obtain a GS1 Company Prefix.
 A GS1 Company Prefix is a unique 6- to 9-digit ID number that is licensed to your company only.
-Your company prefix is used to identify your brand in the global supply chain and will be part of every barcode you create.
+Your company prefix is used to identify your brand in the global supply chain and will be part of every UPC barcode you create.